dynatondata/dynatonpolicies/10-facility_access_policy.md

 # 10. Facility Access Policy

-Dynaton Data does not physically house any systems used by ites Platform in Dynaton Data facilities.
+Dynaton does not physically house any systems used by ites Platform in Dynaton facilities.
 Physical security of our Platform servers is outlined [here](https://https://aws.amazon.com) for Amazon Web Services hosted software.

 ## 10.1 Applicable Standards